polyaxon/polyaxon/site/integrations/data-on-gcs.md

 You can use one or multiple buckets on Google Cloud Storage (GCS) to access data directly on your machine learning experiments and jobs.

-## Create an Google cloud storage bucket
+## Create a Google cloud storage bucket

 You should create a google cloud storage bucket (e.g. plx-data), and you have to assign permission to the bucket.

-Google cloud storage provide an easy way to download access key as json file.
-You should create a secret based on that json file.
+Google cloud storage provides an easy way to download the access key as a JSON file.
+You should create a secret based on that JSON file.

 ## Create a secret on Kubernetes

 You can create a secret with an env var of the content of the gcs-key.json:
  * `GC_KEYFILE_DICT` or `GOOGLE_KEYFILE_DICT`

-Or you can create secret to be mounted as a volume:
+Or you can create a secret to be mounted as a volume:

  * `kubectl create secret generic gcs-secret --from-file=gcs-secret.json=path/to/gcs-key.json -n polyaxon`